 6. Use Software for Time Sheet & Payroll Verification

 These systems disallow workers to change their time records.
 This means that your time sheets will remain accurate, requiring less administrative work to change them when mistakes are found—which is something that happens frequently when using paper timecards.

 If you need to create your own time sheets, here are some time sheet templates you can use.

 Another benefit of using time sheet software is that you can review and approve time sheets quickly and electronically.
 Many of these systems automatically calculate base wages and overtime, making it a simple and time-saving way for your payroll team to do payroll.

 Meanwhile, if you’re using paper timecards, you’ll need to have the employee sign them, their manager sign them, and your payroll specialist will need to sign off on their accuracy.
-The payroll specialist will also need to calculate the overtime pay, tax deductions, and withholdings.
+The payroll specialist will also need to calculate the overtime pay, tax deductions, and withholdings, possibly by hand, which could lead to costly errors.
 That’s a large administrative burden.
 With the right software, you and your team simply need to review the payroll reports for accuracy.

 7. Perform a Final Payroll Review